Wissance/Ferrum/testData/redis/data.md

     }
 }
 ```
-`myApp` and `testApp` are ACTUAL Realms names, but they must be stored in `Redis` with keys `ferrum_1.myApp` and `ferrum_1.testApp` respectively, we left client
+`myApp` and `testApp` are ACTUAL Realms names, but they must be stored in `Redis` with keys `ferrum_1.realm_myApp` and `ferrum_1.testApp` respectively, we left client
-blank, clients to realm relation is setting in a separate onject
+blank, clients to realm relation is setting in a separate object

 2. Clients
 All the clients should have the following key pattern `namespace.client_{clientName}`